h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-classification/introduction-to-machine-learning-with-h2o-3-classification.md

 ![flow-welcome-page](assets/flow-welcome-page.png)

 Next, we will import the dataset.
-If you are working on your machine, you can download H2O's subset of the Freddie Mac Single-Family Loan-Level dataset, [Loan_Level_500k.csv](https://s3.amazonaws.com/data.h2o.ai/DAI-Tutorials/loan_level_500k.csv), to your local drive and save it at as csv file.
+If you are working on your machine, you can download H2O's subset of the Freddie Mac Single-Family Loan-Level dataset ([Loan_Level_500k.csv](https://s3.amazonaws.com/data.h2o.ai/DAI-Tutorials/loan_level_500k.csv)) to your local drive and save it at as csv file.
 Make sure that the dataset is in the same directory as your Jupyter Notebook.
 For example, if your Jupyter file is in your **Documents,** save the csv file there.
 Or you can just specify the path of where the file is located; in our case, the file is in an S3 bucket.
 That’s why we’ll just do the following:

 ~~~python